-All hunters are required to always wear as an outer garment at least 500 square inches of hunter orange above the waist when hunting during primitive weapons and modern firearms seasons.
+All hunters are required to always wear as an outer garment at least 500 square inches of hunter orange or fluorescent pink above the waist when hunting during primitive weapons and modern firearms seasons.
 There are many commercially available safety vests that can meet this requirement.
 A head covering can count towards the 500 square inch minimum.

-Additional Aids and good ideas
+Additional Aids and Good Ideas